patzm/patzm.github.io/_posts/2023-01-31-boinc-setup.md

 And probably because I wanted some parts of this to go through my reverse proxy.
 But eventually, I got it to work.
 The Docker 🐳 stack is published in my `dockerfiles` repo [here](https://github.com/patzm/dockerfiles/tree/master/boinc).
+The stack is based on the official [`boinc` client](https://hub.docker.com/r/boinc/client) Docker 🐳 image.

 And now: I have 100% CPU utilization 🥵😅🎉:
 ![cpu-utilization]({{ site.baseurl }}/images/2023-01-31/cpu-utilization.png)